mroth/tinygeoip/README.md

 ## License

-Software license TBD upon v1.0 release.
+Software license available upon request.

-The chosen license should also contain an additional clause similar to:
+All licenses will contain an additional clause similar to:

 > "This software is not licensed for usage in any application related to censorship or preventing access to information based on geographic region.
 Legal action will be pursued against any entity who uses this software to knowingly violate this provision."